-- 3. Security.
+- d.
+Conclusions.
+Espionage, sabetage, ebservation and unsuthorized instrumentation are considered most likely to occur under conditions existing today.
+The declaration of war, evert action by ressel or aircraft and raids are less likely possibilities which could take place in the event of open hostilities between the U.S. and USSE. - 3.
+Security.
 Security of classified information is the normal responsibility of any commander but this responsibility must be reevaluated in Operation CASTLE where the operation is dealing with Atomic Energy, a development which played an important part in terminating World War II and which constitutes such importance that it has been regulated, controlled and protected by Federal law.
 The responsibility of each individual in properly safeguarding classified information concerning atomic energy and in preventing its compromise by careless talk or correspondence must be understood by all military ranks and civilians. - 4.
 General Conception.
 The general conception of the measures to provide security is as follows: - a.
 The ENIWETOK-BIKINI area of operations will be closed to all vessels, aircraft and personnel except those participating.
-Access to this area will be in accordance with regulations established by CINCPAC Serial 020.
+Access to this area will be in accordance with regulations established by CINCPAC Serial O2O.
 All areas within the ENIWETOK-BIKINI operational area will be designated in accordance with the degrees of security required. - b.
 Personnel participating in the operation will be cleared for loyalty and security in accordance with the varying degrees of responsibility. - c.
 The ENIWETOK-BIKINI area of operations is under the general protection of CINCPAC. - d.
-Regulations governing security published by the DOD and AEC continue to apply to members of JTF SEVEN. - (1) AR 380-5 and SR 380-5-1) OPNAV Instruction 5510.1) AFR 205-1 For appropriate units GM Security Bulletins - (2) Hq JTF SEVEN Security Memoranda Apply to all members of Espionage Act Atomic Energy Act of 1946 JTF SEVEN AEC-DOD classification criteria) - e.
-Task group commanders are responsible for security training of members of their commands.
-All personnel will be required to pass a basic security examination, prepared and distributed by Headquarters, JTF SEVEN. - f.
-Each basic unit, ship or detachment participating in Operation CASTLE will have an officer designated as Security Officer, whose primary duties will include security training, enforcement of security regulations and supervising the administering, grading and recording the results of security examinations.
+Regulations governing security published by the DOD and AEC continue to apply to members of JTF SEVEN. - (1) AR 380-5 and SR 380-5-1) OPNAV Instruction 5510.1) AFR 205-1 For appropriate units GM Security Bulletins) - (2) Hq JTF SEVEN Security Memoranda) Espicnage Act) Apply to all members of Atomic Energy Act of 1946) JTF SEVEN AEC-DCD classification criteria) - e: Task group commanders are responsible for security training of members of their commands.
+All personnel will be required to pass a basic security examination, prepared and distributed by Headquarters, JTF SEVEN.

+CASTLE will have an officer designated as Security Officer, whose primary duties will include security training, enforcement of security regulations and supervising the administering, grading and recording the results of security examinations.